 Tier 1 equipment is safe enough to operate that in the event of a hardware failure or loss of power, rebooting the controlling computer and rehoming the equipment will be permitted.
-AEP Core personnel should be flagged for more serious or complicated issues.
+AEP Core personnel

 Metrology Equipment (Tier 2)

 Tier 2 metrology equipment is significantly more complicated or more dangerous to operate.
 Tier 2 equipment may require additional training sessions before unattended usage is granted.
 Efforts will be made to restrict unattended usage to a single "expert" user from each organization.